“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

-Full disclosure, we are huge Rick Steve fans; it will be rare not to recommend one of his wonderful guides.
-There is a guide dedicated to just Sweden, but you will still find a wealth of info on Sweden in this Scandanavian guide.
+We are huge Rick Steve fans; it will be rare not to recommend one of his wonderful guides.
+There is a guide dedicated to just Sweden, but you will still find a wealth of info on Sweden in this Scandinavian guide.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book made it into our suitcase and was a fantastic resource.
 Find this must-have guide here.

 Our favorite Sweden websites

 2. U.S. Department of State: Bureau of Consular Affairs Sweden Country Info

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
 This is the U.S. Federal Government addressing the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Sweden.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

 3. The Center of Disease Control and Prevention (CDC) Travelers Health Resource